Employment and Education

 Prior to re-training as a software developer, I worked for Technical Advisory Services (TAS) as a systems support engineer looking after regional clinical systems used by now-extinct district health boards around the Lower North Island of New Zealand, and before that for Liquid Web Inc., a managed web hosting company based in Lansing, Michigan.

 In my past life, I did a bachelor's degree in earth science and German studies at Vassar College and wrote my undergraduate thesis on lava flows, but quickly found that as a recent graduate it was much more enjoyable to feed penguins than to go broke trying to do graduate school with no long-term vision.
 Resigned to this terrible fate, I turned what had been a part-time hobby into a full-time profession (and later a master's degree!) and have been enjoying it immensely ever since.

 I started learning German in 2004, and have been very lucky to have spent time studying abroad in Germany with the Goethe Institut and as an exchange student with Youth for Understanding.
 While studying German at Vassar, I spent a semester abroad in Austria with IES Abroad, where I met an extraordinary woman in the same program to whom I am now happily married!
 We do not get nearly enough opportunities to keep our German skills up to scratch these days, but hope to change that at some point in the future.

-Outside of work, I enjoy building and maintaining my own Linux operating systems, hunting for new music online, running (I ran cross-country and track & field while at Vassar), bicycling, hiking, reading, and traveling.
+Outside of work, I enjoy building and maintaining my own Linux operating systems, hunting for new music online, running, bicycling, hiking, reading, and traveling.
 For information on how to contact me or to view my CV/resume, see here.